 By 1844, Jefferson Medical College was providing patient beds over a shop located at 10th and Sansom Streets.
-After the construction of Jefferson Hospital's first free The Old Amphitheatre, “pit” standing facility in 1877, clinical lectures and surgery were still held in the “pit”.
-Jefferson Hospital was a 125-bed facility and one of the first in the nation affiliated with a medical school, opened in 1877.
+After the construction of Jefferson Hospital's first free The Old Amphitheatre, “pit” standing facility in 1877, clinical lectures and surgery were still held in the “pit.”
+Jefferson Hospital, opened in 1877, was a 125-bed facility, and one of the first in the nation affiliated with a medical school.